-- Take the prescribed pain medicine before the numbing wears off.
+- Take the prescribed pain medications before the numbing wears off.
 This will usually coincide with the local anesthetic becoming diminished.

-- Restrict your activities for 2-3 days after surgery.
+- Restrict your activities 2-3 days after surgery.
 Resume normal activity when you feel comfortable.

 - Keep head elevated by sitting on a reclining chair or sleep with several pillows under your head for the first 48 hours.

 - If numbness of the lip, chin, or tongue occurs there is no cause for alarm.
-As stated before surgery, this is usually temporary in nature.
+As reviewed in your consultation, this is usually temporary in nature.
 You should be aware that if your lip or tongue is numb, you could bite it and not feel the sensation.
-So be careful.
-Call Drs.
-Broadbent, Chandler, Liston, and McCormick if you have any questions.
+Call Dr. Broadbent, Dr. Chandler, Dr. Hall, or Dr. McCormick if you have any questions.

 - Slight elevation of temperature immediately following surgery is not uncommon.
 If the temperature persists, notify the office.
 Tylenol or ibuprofen should be taken to reduce the fever.

 - Occasionally, patients may feel hard projections in the mouth with their tongue.
 They are not roots; they are the bony walls which supported the tooth.
 These projections usually smooth out spontaneously.
-If not, they can be removed by Drs.
-Broadbent, Chandler, Liston, and McCormick.
+If not, they can be removed by Dr. Broadbent, Dr. Chandler, Dr. Hall, or Dr. McCormick.

 - Stiffness (Trismus) of the jaw muscles may cause difficulty in opening your mouth for a few days following surgery.
 This is a normal post-operative event which will resolve in time.

 Sutures are placed in the area of surgery to minimize post-operative bleeding and to help healing.
-Sometimes they become dislodged; this is no cause for alarm.
+Sometimes they become dislodged.
+This is no cause for alarm.
 Just remove the suture from your mouth and discard it.
-Depending on the type of suture material the surgeon uses, the sutures may be removed approximately one week after surgery, often times the sutures are dissolvable.
+Most often dissolving sutures are used, if not, the sutures will be removed approximately one week after surgery.
 The removal of sutures requires no anesthesia or needles.
-It takes only a minute or so, and there is no discomfort associated with this procedure.
-So it’s really nothing to worry about.
+It takes only a minute or so, and there is usually no discomfort associated with this procedure.

-There will be a hole or a depression where the tooth was removed.
-The hole or depression will gradually fill in with new tissue or the next month.
-In the meantime, the area should be kept clean especially after meals with salt water rinses and the syringe you were given.
+There will be a hole or depression where the tooth was removed.
+This void will fill in with new tissue gradually over the next month.
+In the meantime, the area should be kept clean, especially after meals, with salt water rinses using a syringe.

-Your case is individual, no two mouths are alike.
-Do not accept well intended advice from friends.
-Discuss your problem with the persons best able to effectively help you: Drs.
-Broadbent, Chandler, Liston, and McCormick or your family dentist.
+Your case is unique, no two mouths are alike.
+Discuss any problems with the trained experts best able to effectively help you: Dr. Broadbent, Dr. Chandler, Dr. Hall, or Dr. McCormick or your family dentist.